-The soft tissue between vertebrae provides shock absorption in the spine and facilitates movement.
+The soft tissue between the vertebrae provides shock absorption in the spine and facilitates movement.
 When it bulges outward, it presses on a nerve.
-While a bulging disc may cause no symptoms in some people, in others it can result in numbness, a tingling sensation and pain.
-A bulging disc can develop over a period of many years or can occur as a result of a trauma to the spine.
+While a bulging disc may cause no symptoms in some people, in others it can result in numbness, a tingling sensation, and pain.
+A bulging disc can develop over a period of many years or can occur as a result of trauma to the spine.

 Herniated or slipped disc

-The tough exterior of a disc tears and some of the softer, jelly-like interior of the disc is forced out through the opening.
+The tough exterior of disc tears and some of the softer, jelly-like interior of the disc is forced out through the opening.
 As with a bulging disc, a herniated disc, which can occur anywhere on the spine, can cause numbness and weakness in an arm or leg.
 A herniated or slipped disc is also one of the common causes of sharp back pain.